-Bhutto was re-elected in 1976 and women enjoyed more freedoms, though some of the more rural areas ignored the new constitution and maintained tribal divisions of men and women.
+Bhutto was re-elected in 1976 and women enjoyed more freedoms, like women’s voting rights, though some of the more rural areas ignored the new constitution and maintained tribal divisions of men and women.

 In 1977 General Mohammad Zia ul-Haq seized power in a military coup and imposed martial law.
 Under Zia the country took a drastic shift toward Islamization.
 In 1979 Zia enacted the Hadood Ordinances, which severely restricted women’s right to vote, criminalized intimacy outside of marriage, and required testimony of four Muslim men for women to prove cases of rape.